Paternoster Square

-The Square is near the top of a modest rise known as Ludgate Hill, the highest part of the City of London.
+The square is near the top of a modest rise known as Ludgate Hill, formerly one of the two highest points in the City of London.
 It is characterised by its pedestrianisation and colonnades.

+Historic square

+The historic square was formerly the site of Newgate Market, a meat market serving much of London.
+By the late nineteenth century it was called Paternoster Square, taking the name from Paternoster Row.
+It was accessed on the north by Rose Street (originally Roe Street), the west by White Hart Street and the south and east by alleys, which came out in the centre of the sides of the square.
+In comparison, the modern, extended, White Hart Street meets a longer Rose Street (which now runs just west of the original square) north of the current Paternoster Square.
+The only area the old and new square have in common is a small strip outside Warwick Court, where part of the building is set further back.

 World War II bombing

 The City of London was hit by one of the heaviest night raids of The Blitz on the night of 29 December 1940.
 Buildings on Paternoster Row, housing the publishing companies Simpkin & Marshall, Hutchinsons, Blackwood, Longman and Collins were destroyed.
 St Paul's Cathedral remained intact.

 1960s rebuilding

 In 1956, the Corporation of London published Sir William Holford's proposals for redeveloping the precinct north of St Paul's Cathedral.
-Holford's report attempted to resolve problems of traffic flow in the vicinity of the cathedral, while protecting the cathedral's presence as a national monument on the highest ground of the City, at the top of Ludgate Hill, on the north bank of the River Thames.
+Holford's report attempted to resolve problems of traffic flow in the vicinity of the cathedral, while protecting the cathedral's presence as a national monument on some of the highest ground of the City, at the top of Ludgate Hill, on the north bank of the River Thames.
 The report was controversial, however, because it introduced a decisively modern note alongside the foremost work of Britain's foremost 17th-century architect, Christopher Wren.

 Rebuilding was carried out between 1961 and 1967, but it involved only part of Holford's concept — the area of Paternoster Square between St Paul's churchyard and Newgate Street — and this included undistinguished buildings by other architects and the omission of some of Holford's features.
-The new Paternoster Square soon became very unpopular, and (in the eyes of many) its grim presence immediately north of one of the capital's prime tourist attractions was seen as an embarrassment.
 Robert Finch, the Lord Mayor of London, wrote of it in The Guardian in 2004, that it was made up of "ghastly, monolithic constructions without definition or character".